Todd, Todd, Why Hast Thou Forsaken Me?: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
-Club gave this episode a B−, stating “‘Todd, Todd, Why Hast Thou Forsaken Me?’ zooms in on—spoiler alert—Todd Flanders, and comes just about this close to making its exercise in shifting narrative focus on the Simpsons’ younger neighbor, the perpetual half of one-joke, something interesting."
+Club gave this episode a B−, stating, “‘Todd, Todd, Why Hast Thou Forsaken Me?’ zooms in on—spoiler alert—Todd Flanders, and comes just about this close to making its exercise in shifting narrative focus on the Simpsons’ younger neighbor, the perpetual half of one-joke, something interesting."

-Bubbleblabber's Review System gave this episode 6.5 out of 10 points.
+Jesse Bereta of Bubbleblabber gave this episode 6.5 out of 10 points.

-Tony Sokol of Den of Geek gave this episode four and a half stars out of five and said “it is as perfect an installment as any modern day Simpson episode.”
+Tony Sokol of Den of Geek gave this episode four and a half stars out of five and said, “it is as perfect an installment as any modern day Simpson episode.”